 No matter what bag shape or stand up pouch style you decide is best for your product, it needs to have gas tight, strong seals that protect your coffee product.
 It also should be evenly formed and consistent in size.

 #5 Quality of the Packaging Machinery

 A machine that performs well, with quality parts and features is not only what is hoped for in a VFFS, but it should be expected.
 After all, achieving optimal OEE (Overall Equipment Efficiency) is the desired outcome for machine operations.
 Decreasing downtime inefficiencies saves valued labor time and costs.

 A properly designed and thoughtfully engineered machine, with quality electrical and mechanical components, can help with film savings and energy consumption as well as labor costs.
 Overall, it will reduce direct costs and operational stress.

 #6 Support and Spare Parts Department

 Support you receive after the installation is necessary in order to be truly satisfied with your VFFS.
 Getting quick and knowledgeable responses on your questions or issues prevents downtime from becoming an issue.
 And knowing you have that support for the life cycle of the machine is peace of mind.
-As parts age and need replacement, a team that can quickly assist you is as important for OEE as the quality of the machine.
+As parts age and need replacement, a knowledgeable team that can quickly assist you is as important for OEE as the quality of the machine.

-A VFFS is an important part of your coffee packaging operations.
+A VFFS machine is an important part of your coffee packaging operations.
 You will want to feel comfortable and confident in the machine and manufacturer you choose.
 After all, you will have that machine for years to come.
 Looking at the key elements described can clarify and help make that choice easier.